capacitor-community/vue-cli-plugin-capacitor/README.md

 ## Further Configuration

 To learn more about Capacitor and how to use it, visit [Capacitor's Website](https://capacitor.ionicframework.com/).
-This plugin simply provides an easy-to-use interface for Vue CLI 3.
+This plugin simply provides an easy-to-use interface for Vue CLI projects.

 ## How It Works